-If you fly Virgin Australia to anywhere except Hong Kong or Los Angeles, chances are you will end up on one of their Boeing 737s, which make up the majority of their fleet.
+If you fly Virgin Australia to anywhere except Tokyo or Los Angeles, chances are you will end up on one of their Boeing 737s, which make up the majority of their fleet.

 These smaller narrow-body planes fly nearly all domestic and short-haul international routes, such as New Zealand, Fiji and even Denpasar-Bali.